Dilnoza Ubaydullaeva

 GPO Box 2100, ADELAIDE, SA, 5001

 Dilnoza is a Lecturer in Government at Flinders University.
-Her research is at the nexus of security and policymaking in higher education.
+Her research interests include securitisation theory, the nexus of security and policymaking in higher education, the geopolitics of Central Eurasia, Russian foreign policy in Central Asia and the politics of higher education internationalisation.
 Dilnoza completed her PhD in Political Sciences and International Relations at the Australian National University.

 Qualifications